KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - As more events come in, Lambda routes them to available instances and creates new instances as needed.
 When the number of requests decreases, Lambda stops unused instances to free up the scaling capacity for other functions.

-- Your functions' concurrency is the number of instances that serve requests at a given time.
+- Your function's concurrency is the number of instances that serve requests at a given time.

-- For an initial burst of traffic, your functions' cumulative concurrency in a Region can reach an initial level of between 500 and 3000, which varies per Region.
+- For an initial burst of traffic, your function's cumulative concurrency in a Region can reach an initial level of between 500 and 3000, which varies per Region.

 - The first requirement (to handle the bursts of traffic to the example website) is to create a solution that will allow the users to access the data using an API.
 To implement this solution, you can use Amazon API Gateway.
 The second requirement is to handle the burst of traffic within seconds.
 You should use AWS Lambda in this scenario because Lambda functions can absorb reasonable bursts of traffic for approximately 15-30 minutes.